CCTV Survey in Shoreham-by-Sea

 - Coastal salt-laden air in Shoreham-by-Sea accelerates corrosion of external soil stacks, pipe brackets and galvanised fittings on exposed elevations

-- With 36% of properties built before 1920, salt-glazed clay drainage and lead-solder copper pipework are common — pipe collapse, root ingress and joint failure are recurring call-out drivers.
+- With a significant share of properties built before 1920, salt-glazed clay drainage and lead-solder copper pipework are common — pipe collapse, root ingress and joint failure are recurring call-out drivers.

-What happens when you call us in Shoreham-by-Sea
+What happens when you contact us in Shoreham-by-Sea

 - 1 Immediate dispatch.
 We find the nearest available engineer covering BN43/BN44 and confirm the ETA before the call ends.